Axy0m/recipe-app-api/README.md

 Technologies used :

+* Python 3.9
+* Django 4
+* Django-REST-Framework 3.13
+* Docker & Docker-Compose

-Python Django / Django-REST-Framework Docker / Docker-Compose Test Driven Development
+Using Test Driven Development

 To start project, run:

-docker-compose up The API will then be available at http://127.0.0.1:8000.
+docker-compose up The API will then be available at http://127.0.0.1:8000